PriyanshuSharma93/prepiq/docs/IMPLEMENTATION-BLUEPRINT.md

 ---

 ## DAY 10 — Final QA, Documentation & Launch
+*(= Chat Day 11 — if the 10-day calendar needs to extend by one day due to the Day 2 shift, this is that buffer day.
+Otherwise, compress with Day 9 if time allows.)*

 ### 🎯 Objective
 Do a final end-to-end QA pass, write a strong README, polish the GitHub repo, and publish/share the project — officially completing v1.0.